-Truthfully, BNP is no stranger to writer Tristan J. Tarwater and her body of work, which includes comics, fiction, and other written bits (see this gem of a short story for example).
-Fun fact: I first stumbled upon her work on Twitter two years ago when she was tweeting about her Kickstarter campaign then to fund a print run of her comic book, Shamsee: A Fistful of Lunars.
+Truthfully, BNP is no stranger to writer Tristan J. Tarwater and their body of work, which includes comics, fiction, and other written bits (see this gem of a short story for example).
+Fun fact: I first stumbled upon theirwork on Twitter two years ago when they were tweeting about their Kickstarter campaign then to fund a print run of their comic book, Shamsee: A Fistful of Lunars.
 Since then they kept writing, creating and adding great commentary as a person of color in an industry that is sadly not always safe nor easy to navigate if you aren’t a cis-gender white male.

-Which brings me to the project that she’s currently campaigning to have funded: A print run of her fantasy series Hen & Chick.
+Which brings me to the project that they are currently campaigning to have funded: A print run of their fantasy series Hen & Chick.
 The novel has been delivered to subscribers on a monthly basis and has been available for purchase on several different platforms.
 We’ve covered it here on the site before.
 The Hen & Chick Kickstarter campaign would supply the funds to have the chapters collected, edited, and printed in both hard and soft cover editions, along with a few other fun goodies.

 Hen & Chick is the story of one young woman, Azria, who has been training most of her life to be a mage with a feeling in her gut that she’s made for something more, something bigger than the island that she’s grown up on.
 Each month that I’ve received a new chapter I’ve found a multi-layered story: not only is it a coming-of-age tale, I’ve found it to be a story of a young woman reconciling with her mother and choosing what path ahead is for her.
 There’s blood spilled.
 There’s treasure and secrets.
 There’s an eccentric crew that’s totally squad-worthy, with each crew member complete with plenty of backstories.
 There are family ties and vague connections.
 There’s magic as old as the seas the characters travel upon.
 Needless to say, I love it.